hexaxsoftwares/houx.js/README.md

 ```

-The values will be used in interpolating template strings instead of the custom curly brace patterns within the present widget.
+The values will be used in interpolating template strings instead of the default curly brace patterns within the present widget.

 ### **Building Blocks: Components Based Architecture**